pingcap/docs-cn/system-variables.md

 - TiDB triggers an alarm when the percentage of the memory it takes exceeds a certain threshold.
 For the detailed usage description of this feature, see [`memory-usage-alarm-ratio`](https://docs.pingcap.com/tidb/stable/tidb-configuration-file#memory-usage-alarm-ratio-new-in-v409).

 </CustomContent>

+### tidb_merge_join_concurrency

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Default value: `1`
+- This variable sets the concurrency of the `MergeJoin` operator when a query is executed.
+- It is **NOT recommended** to set this variable.
+Modifying the value of this variable might cause data correctness issues.

 ### tidb_metric_query_range_duration <span class="version-mark">New in v4.0</span>